Born – 848

 The legendary Viking, Ragnar Lothbrok

 , was shipwrecked off the Northumbrian coast.
-King Aelle immediately marched, defeated the Viking
+King Aelle immediately marched to the coast where he defeated the Viking

 army and took Ragnar prisoner.

-Ragnar was captured and killed by King Aelle of Northumbria who threw him into a pit of snakes.
+Ragnar was killed by King Aelle of Northumbria who threw him into a pit of snakes.
+This act led to the formation of the Great Heathen Army by the sons of Ragnar who swore to avenge the death of their father.

 The Great Heathen army marched north and invaded Northumbria.